kamilmielnik/trie/README.md

 };
 ```

-# Serialization
+# Serialization and compression

-This package can be used to efficiently [serialize](docs/README.md#serialize) dictionaries.
+This package can be used to efficiently [serialize](docs/README.md#serialize) and compress dictionaries.

 | Language                                                            | 🇺🇸 en-US                                                                | 🇬🇧 en-GB                                                                    | 🇵🇱 pl-PL                                  |
 | ------------------------------------------------------------------- | ----------------------------------------------------------------------- | --------------------------------------------------------------------------- | ----------------------------------------- |